aurora-website/website_v1/src/guides/roadmap.md

 6. A lot of under the hood improvements.
 7. Rewritten in Kotlin

-***
+---

 #### ✅ Stuff that's changed

 Here are few things that will no longer be available or has changed:

 1. Geo-spoof, would provide a companion app to facilitate the same, if required.
 2. Favourite app, will add something called similar to WishList, limited to google login only.
 3. Anonymous logins now use your device-config to create session, so your device-config is sent to my dispenser server.
-It may sound scary but it is not, here is a sample (https://gitlab.com/AuroraOSS/gplayapi/-/blob/master/src/main/resources/op_8_pro.properties) of what I send to my dispenser in order to create a anonymous session.
+It may sound scary but it is not, here is a [sample](https://gitlab.com/AuroraOSS/gplayapi/-/blob/master/src/main/resources/op_8_pro.properties) of what I send to my dispenser in order to create a anonymous session.

 ## version 3